MikeRatcliffe/Recipes/recipes/instant-pot-chinese-chicken.md

 5. Push the vegetables to the side of the pot.
 Add a tsp of ghee to the exposed bit in the center.
 6. Sear the chicken breast side down for 5 minutes then breast side up for 5 minutes.
 7. Turn off the saute function.
-8. Transfer the chicken to a plate then pour 120ml water into the pot, scraping off any brown bits.
+8. Transfer the chicken to a plate then pour 120 ml water into the pot, scraping off any brown bits.
 9. Add a steamer insert to the bottom of the pressure cooker, and lay the bird on top of it, breast side up.
 10. Pressure cook on high for 20 minutes then release the pressure.
 11. Move the chicken to a plate and tent it with foil leaving it to rest for 10 minutes.